Bandits with Mean Bounds: Bandits with Mean Bounds

+As before, the agent aims to maximize its cumulative reward in order to remain competitive with a genie that chooses the arm with highest mean reward at each round.
+Equivalently, the agent aims to minimize the regret, which at round $T$ is given by $R_T = \sum_{t=1}^T \max_{a\in\mathcal{A}_t}\innerprod{a-A_t}{\theta^*}$.
+In contrast to the setting above, $R_T$ is a random variable due to the randomness in $A_t$.
+With $l_a=0, u_a=1$ for $a\in\mathcal{A}$, our setting becomes that of the standard Linear Bandit with bounded rewards.

+For both the settings above, we note three things: {\em a)} The agent is allowed to use the all historical information and accumulated rewards to inform future arm choices, {\em b)} The provided bounds {\em do not} restrict the range of observed rewards, but only their mean, {\em c)} Our discussion can be easily generalized to bounded rewards supported over any interval $[a,b]$ by appropriate shifting and scaling.
+Our methods will also apply when bounds were known on the norm of the actions instead of the strict equality in the linear bandit case.

-Note that with $l_k = a, u_k = b$ for all $k\in [K_0]$, this reduces to the standard MAB problem, which is well studied.
-Optimism-based policies such as standard UCB \citep{auer2002finite} and KL-UCB \citep{garivier2011kl} achieve provably optimal performance for specific families of reward distributions.
+In the standard versions of both the above settings, Optimism-based policies have been well-studied.
+In the stochastic case, the standard UCB algorithm in \cite{auer2002finite} and the KL-UCB algorithm in \cite{garivier2011kl} achieve provably optimal performance for specific families of reward distributions.
 However, with non-trivial mean bounds, it is shown in \cite{zhang2017transfer} that one can outperform these methods by leveraging the information that is provided by these bounds.
+In the linear case, the OFUL algorithm of \cite{abbasi2011improved} (or LinUCB of \cite{li2010contextual}) provides optimal regret guarantees up to logarithmic factors (see Chapter 24 in \cite{lattimore2018bandit}).
+To the best of our knowledge, the linear bandit problem with mean bounds has not been considered before.
+These naive algorithms that do not use the knowledge of the provided side information will serve as baselines to the methods that we develop.

+Before we propose our methods, we will first spend time developing improved concentration bounds for empirical means of random variables given mean bounds.
+These concentrations will be crucial in analyzing our arm selection policies for both the settings above.